Auditing and logging

 Monitor access and usage reporting by taking advantage of Azure logging of administrative operations, including system access, to create an audit trail in case of unauthorized or accidental changes.
 You can retrieve audit logs for your Azure Active Directory tenant, and view access and usage reports.
 This helps you gain visibility into the integrity and security of your deployment, and better determine where possible security risks may lie.
 In the Azure Management Portal, you can view usage and asset reports that include anomalous sign-in events, user-specific reports, and activity logs.Learn more about using access and usage reports

 Export security alerts to on-premises SIEM by using Azure Diagnostics, which can be configured to collect Windows security event logs and other security-specific logs.
 You can also export this data into a third-party, on-premises SIEM system for analysis and alerting.Learn more about enabling Azure Diagnostics

 - Get third-party security monitoring, reporting, and alert tools from the Azure Marketplace, including:

-Commercial Support takes a risk-based approach to logging and auditing its systems.
+Microsoft Professional Services takes a risk-based approach to logging and auditing its systems.
 Baseline log requirements are assessed and implemented during development.
-For systems that present a moderate to high risk—based on sensitivity, volume of data, and other criteria—Commercial Support logs any access to, and alteration of, data.
+For systems that present a moderate to high risk—based on sensitivity, volume of data, and other criteria—Microsoft Professional Services logs any access to, and alteration of, data.
 Logs enable the detection of security incidents that have occurred or are in progress, and give investigators enough information to understand the events and circumstances surrounding an incident, including the name of the employee accessing the data, what was accessed, and when.